neeravpanchal26/Artificial-Intelligence_Assignment_2/ReadMe.md

 A partial Python script was provided with a dataset.
-According to the question the script was required to be completed and the desired results were required to be obtain thoug understanding of data science.
+According to the question the script was required to be completed and the desired results were required to be obtain though the understanding of data science.